michaelboyles/formula/docs/src/content/docs/getting-started/array-fields.md

 description: Using arrays as form data in Formula
 ---

-If you have an array field in Formula, one of the things you'll notice is that `form.get("myArrayField")` will return a different type to, say, a plain `string` field.
+If you have an array field in Formula, one of the things you'll notice is that `form("myArrayField")` will return a different type to, say, a plain `string` field.

 To access the array elements and their child fields in a typesafe way, there are two special ways of iterating